Mitchell-D/aes690hw3/README.md

 of model fitting and evaluation. `train_one.py` implements the workflow to train one model at a time as follows:

-1. Defining a valid configuration.
+1. Defining a valid configuration according to `tracktrain.config`.
-2. Preprocessing the data and initializing generators.
+2. Preprocessing the data, then initializing generators with `tracktrain.model_methods.array_to_noisy_tv_gen`.
-4. Creating a model dir with `tracktrain.ModelDir.build_from_config`.
+4. Compiling the model and creating a model directory with `tracktrain.ModelDir.build_from_config`.
-5. Training with `tracktrain.compile_and_train.build_from_config`.
+6. Training the model with `tracktrain.compile_and_train.train`.

 `train_multiple.py` extends this process to facilitate a random search of user-defined sets of plausible hyperparameters.